How ADHD Affects Learning: Strategies for Success

 For those who are both autistic and have ADHD traits — a combination called AuDHD — learning challenges may become more intricate.
 Additional factors may include:

-Recognizing these complexities ensures that strategies honor all aspects of neurodiversity.
-This provides nuanced support that respects each individual’s holistic profile.
+Recognizing these layers ensures that strategies honor all aspects of neurodiversity.
+This leads to well-rounded support that respects each person’s full profile.

 FAQs